puppetlabs/bolt/8-writing-advanced-tasks/README.md

 # Writing your first task with metadata

 Writing metadata helps those that consume your tasks know how to provide input to the tasks that you write.
 Metadata for a task is written in JSON and is expected to have the same name as your task with a `.json` extension.
 So if you write a task called `foo_bar.py` you should write a corresponding `foo_bar.json`.
-Lets start by writing a simple task that formats the parameters a user gives it.
+Let's start by writing a simple task that formats the parameters a user gives it.

 Save the following file to `modules/exercise8/tasks/great_metadata.py`:
 ```
-#! /usr/bin/env python
+#!/usr/bin/env python

 """
 This script prints the values and types passed to it via standard in.
 It will